 Are you involved in a dismissal, redundancy, disciplinary hearing, suspension or an investigation?
 Are you dealing with reinstatement of employment, compensation for losses or defending an action by your employer or employee such as enforcing a restraint of trade or for damages?

 We recognise how stressful these situations are for those involved and with skilled and experienced help many matters can be resolved at an earlier stage.
-Please contact us to discuss your circumstances and request a FREE 20 MINUTE INITIAL CONSULTATION to discuss your employment problems.
+Please contact us to discuss your circumstances and to make an appointment.

 Most often there is an initial meeting.
 It is at this stage that we would like to be involved to enable the greatest opportunity for early resolution and to optimise the outcome.

 An employee who considers that they have been treated unfairly may lodge a grievance and could seek reimbursement for three months lost wages or longer, reinstatement to their former position, a penalty for breach of the employment agreement, compensation for breach of duty of good faith and a contribution towards costs.

 If the matter does proceed further notice of a grievance will be required and in most cases must be given within 90 days of the event which gives rise to the grievance.